Cravath, Swaine & Moore LLP Logo

 Mr. Earnhardt also devotes substantial time to pro bono service, including by serving as Co-Chair of the Board of Directors of The Adams Street Foundation, a nonprofit organization that supports the students of The Urban Assembly School for Law and Justice.

 • Guzman Orellana v.
-Att’y General (Third Circuit): In 2020, Mr. Earnhardt helped achieve a precedential ruling for a pro bono client who sought asylum in the United States after fleeing a violent gang in El Salvador.
-The U.S. Court of Appeals for the Third Circuit granted the client’s petition for review and remanded the case to the Board of Immigration Appeals (“BIA”) for further proceedings, concluding that the BIA erred in dismissing his application for relief under the Immigration and Nationality Act (“INA”) and the Convention Against Torture.
+Att’y General (Third Circuit): Helped achieve a precedential ruling for a client who sought asylum in the U.S. after fleeing a violent gang in El Salvador.
+The Third Circuit granted the client’s petition for review and remanded the case to the Board of Immigration Appeals (BIA) for further proceedings, concluding that the BIA erred in dismissing his application for relief under the Immigration and Nationality Act (INA) and the Convention Against Torture.
 The affirmative holding that an applicant need not testify in open court to be a protected complaining witness under the INA could greatly expand the scope of applicants entitled to relief.
+In August 2023, the Newark Immigration Court found that, in light of the Third Circuit’s opinion and the record, it was clear the client qualified for asylum and no further proceedings were necessary.

 • United States v.
-Jermel Lewis (Third Circuit): In 2015, Mr. Earnhardt helped achieve a significant ruling on an important issue of criminal procedure representing Amachi, Inc., a nonprofit organization that tutors children of prisoners, in filing an amicus brief in support of Jermel Lewis’s appeal of his criminal sentence.
-The U.S. Court of Appeals for the Third Circuit, sitting en banc, vacated Mr. Lewis’s sentence (reversing its own prior decision) and remanded for resentencing.
+Jermel Lewis (Third Circuit): Helped achieve a significant ruling on an important issue of criminal procedure representing Amachi, Inc., a nonprofit organization that tutors children of prisoners, in filing an amicus brief in support of Jermel Lewis’s appeal of his criminal sentence.
+The Third Circuit, sitting en banc, vacated Mr. Lewis’s sentence (reversing its own prior decision) and remanded for resentencing.
 The court followed the analysis set forth in Cravath’s amicus brief, agreeing that it was harmful error under the U.S. Supreme Court’s Alleyne standard to sentence Mr. Lewis for a higher offense than that for which he had been indicted and convicted.

 Mr. Earnhardt received the New York County Lawyers’ Association’s 2013 Boris Kostelanetz President’s Medal for his work co‑authoring a chapter in the book Commercial Litigation in New York State Courts (Third Edition) and is a co‑author of a chapter in the book’s fourth edition.
 He is also a co‑author of the chapter “Trials” in the book Business and Commercial Litigation in Federal Courts (Fourth Edition).